tapjs/tapjs/docs/src/content/docs/api/index.md

 See [filtering tests using only](/docs/api/only)

+### t.setTimeout(n)

+Fail the test with a timeout error if it goes longer than the specified number of ms.  Call `t.setTimeout(0)` to remove the timeout setting.

+When this is called on the top-level tap object, it sets the runners timeout value to the specified value for that test process as well.

 ### t.name

 This is a read-only property set to the string value provided as the `name`